 LED Monkey Talks About Lumen Maintenance and LED Longevity

-We’ve all experienced the trauma that comes with an old light bulb popping and then the scramble around in the dark while looking for a new one.
+We’ve all experienced the trauma that comes with an old light bulb popping.
+Followed by the scramble around in the dark while looking for a new one.
 Or that annoying and inconvenient trip to the shops, whereupon we discover that we have no idea what type of light bulb it was!

 So, here’s a brief explanation of why that never needs to happen again, thanks to something called LED Lumen Maintenance!

 Prior to the advent of LED technology, incandescent and halogen light bulbs would, quite literally, "burn out" when they reached the end of their life.
-Not dependent upon a white-hot tungsten filament to produce their light, LED bulbs don’t tend to burn out.
+LED bulbs are not dependent upon a white-hot tungsten filament to produce their light.
+Therefore, they don’t tend to burn out.
 Instead, the intensity of their light output begins to fade over a long period of time.

 What is Lumen Maintenance?